Glazing Products

 The secondary, but also important factor in which choice of glass to use, is aesthetic.
 Being able to reduce the reflection created on the surface of the glass allows colours to glow, subtleties and textures to stand out, and can vastly improve the long term enjoyment offered by framed pictures and artefacts.
 It is well worth the extra investment.

-• Museum quality reflection control water white clear coated glass is also a near invisible glass as above, which will protect the work as well as eliminate reflections.
-Both of the above types of glass are superb glazing for mixed media works with texture, unvarnished oils, charcoals, fabrics etc. as the quality of the surface remains vibrant and clear
+Museum quality reflection control water white clear coated glass is also a near invisible glass as above, which will protect the work as well as eliminate reflections.
+Both of the above types of glass are superb glazing for mixed media works with texture, unvarnished oils, charcoals, fabrics etc. as the quality of the surface remains vibrant and clear.
+We supply museum quality at 92% and 99% UV filter levels

 3. Protection from Breakage